drcscodes/drcs.codes/docs/ai/slides/uncertainty.md

 The *posterior probability* is our new belief after a Bayesian update.

+-->

 ## Analysis of Medical Screening Example

-With our probabilistic machinery we can now analyze our cancer screening example.
+With our probabilistic machinery we can analyze this cancer screening example.
 First, we model the problem in the language of Bayesian probability theory:

 ```{=latex}
 \begin{align*}